 Green is a prominent color in my cooking.
 And it seems zucchini is a prominent ingredient, particularly during the summer months.
-From a simple grilled zucchini salad (adorned with herby greens); to a quick skillet zucchini for the perfect side.
+From a simple grilled zucchini salad (adorned with herby greens); to baked zucchini sticks with Parmesan, or quick skillet zucchini for the perfect side.
 And when I’m feeling fancy, then it’s mom’s stuffed zucchini.

 Here is the thing about a chip.
 It must be crispy, right?
 But zucchini has a high water content, so how do we arrive at perfectly crispy baked zucchini chips?
 A few simple tips…